LyceanEM/LyceanEM.github.io/_posts/2025-06-04-LyceanEM-Release-0-1-0.md

 <iframe src="/files/example05results.html" height="800" width="1000"></iframe>

-The second example is the achived maximum beamformed directivity pattern for the same antenna array.
+The second example is the achieved maximum beamformed directivity pattern for the same antenna array.
 This can be achieved with the use of a function call to predict the antenna element patterns for the demo conformal array, then a second function call to beamform the resultant patterns with a number of different algorithms.
 The resultant pattern of achiveved directivity at each command angle can then be plotted.
 This gives an excellent overview of the capability of LyceanEM for assessing the overall antenna array performance in terms of controllable directive gain.

 Space-based Solar Power
 -------------------------